-- 1) Activities that are not carried out in accordance with this authorization or are not approved in this authorization are deemed non-compliances to this authorization.
+- 1) Activities that are not carried out in accordance with this permit are deemed non-compliances.
 Any non-approved activities that cause a deleterious release or damage to the bed, bank or boundary are not allowed.
-All non-compliances to this authorization shall be reported to the area forester or inspecting officer within 24 hours following their discovery and verification by the authorization holder.
-A notice of non-compliance shall include the location of the non-compliance and the circumstances related to the non-compliance. - 2) Work is to be performed under dry or low in-stream flow conditions unless deemed as an emergency re-installation.
-Under this circumstance, the Area Forester must be notified as soon as possible that the work is occurring. - 3) Area and severity of disturbance for installation and maintenance shall be minimized.
+All non-compliances with this permit shall be reported to the area forester or inspecting officer within 24 hours following their discovery and verification by the permit holder.
+A notice of non-compliance shall include the location of the non-compliance, and the circumstances related to the non-compliance. - 2) Work is to be performed under dry or low in-stream flow conditions unless deemed as an emergency re-installation.
+Under these circumstances, the Area Forester or designate must be notified as soon as possible that the work is occurring. - 3) Area and severity of disturbance for installation and maintenance shall be minimized.